-ART117 - Focus on three-dimensional concepts, including mass, spaces, and texture.
+3 credits (3 lec, 3 TBA lab hrs/wk) Focus on three-dimensional concepts, including mass, spaces, and texture.
 Investigation of unity, variety, and balance and the physical and psychological effects of those concepts.
 Greater experimentation and creativity is expected.
+Employs exercises developed to motivate individual creativity in a variety of media.